syncfusion-content/maui-docs/MAUI/DataGrid/grouping.md

 The following screenshot shows the multi-grouping:
 ![DataGrid with multi-column grouping](Images\Grouping\maui-datagrid-multiple-grouping.png)

-## Indent column customization
+## Customize indent column width

-Indent columns are the columns present to the left of the `CaptionSummaryRows` when `GroupingMode` is set as multiple.
-The number of indent cells in each `CaptionSummaryRow` will be determined by the level of that `Group`.
-For example, the first group will have only one indent cell and the next immediate group will have an extra indent cell.
-It keeps on adding by one for each lower level groups to maintain the tree structure.
-Each data row will have indent cells count equal to the level of the last sub group in view.
-The following customizations can be done for indent cells:

 The width of indent column can be customized by the [IndentColumnWidth](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_IndentColumnWidthProperty) property.
 The default width of the indent column is 35.

 {% tabs %}
 {% highlight xaml %}